 - Renders a basic push notification with HTML text fields & app icon

 Since SDK only gets ~10 secs to render the entire notification, sometimes due to poor internet connectivity or other network issues, the background rendering or image rendering or both might fail.
-If both fails, then this would result in showing a push notification with only the stylised text and NO background color.
+If both fail, then this would result in showing a push notification with only the stylized text and NO background color.